AntonovAlexander/catalogue_perf_mechs/README.md

 * stage of the system life cycle (both statically and dynamically),
 * degree of automation (manually, fully automatically, and everything in between).

 In general sense, these approaches provide potential directions for improving density, regularity of computations, their scaling, decongestion, and adapting them to given physical and/or platform capabilities and constraints.
+(Micro)Architectures are understood mostly as practical compositions of these approaches.

 These approaches have been formulated as **Strategies of Computational Process Synthesis (SCPS)**.
 Preliminary version of the catalogue was published in previous works [1, 2].